 Because your Roth 403(b) contributions are made on an after-tax basis, they're always free from federal income tax when distributed from the plan.
 But the investment earnings on your Roth contributions are tax free only if you meet the requirements for a "qualified distribution."

 In general, a distribution is qualified only if it satisfies both of the following requirements:

 - It's made after the end of a five-year waiting period

 - The payment is made after you turn 59½, become disabled, or die

 The five-year waiting period for qualified distributions starts with the year you make your first Roth contribution to the 403(b) plan.
 For example, if you make your first Roth contribution to your employer's 403(b) plan in December 2023, then the first year of your five-year waiting period is 2023, and your waiting period ends on December 31, 2027.

 But if you change employers and roll over your Roth 403(b) account from your prior employer's plan to your new employer's plan (assuming the new plan accepts Roth rollovers), the five-year waiting period starts instead with the year you made your first contribution to the earlier plan.

-If your distribution isn't qualified (for example, you receive a payout before the five-year waiting period has elapsed or because you terminate employment), the portion of your distribution that represents investment earnings on your Roth contributions will be taxable and subject to a 10% early distribution penalty unless you're 59½ or another exception applies.
+If your distribution isn't qualified, the portion of your distribution that represents investment earnings on your Roth contributions will be taxable and subject to a 10% early distribution penalty unless you're 59½ or another exception applies.